 - If there is agreement after you file the Petition, you must fill out a Petition to Modify Child Support and write “Amended” above the title of the document, as well as check the “and Stipulation” box on the first page.
 Both you and the other party must sign the form.

 - Your Petition must be accompanied by a Summons.

-- In Utah records are either public or private by default.
+- In Utah, records are either public or private by default.
 Private records mean only the parties themselves, their lawyers, and a select few others can see the documents.
 An example of a private record is a Petition for Divorce.
-Many pieces of personal identification are kept private, even if they are part of a public record, such as Social Security Numbers and bank account information.
+Many pieces of personal identification are kept private, even if they are parts of a public record, such as Social Security Numbers and bank account information.